KaiHiwatari8/engl393spring2021/README.md

   * Run `npm init` to a initialize a JavaScript project.

 	Answer a series of questions to initialize your project.
-You can also keep pressing `enter` to accept the default values.
+You can also keep pressing `enter` to accept the default values given in the parentheses.

 3. Install the `discord.js` framework.
 This framework provides libraries that helps to develop apps for Discord.